Table of Contents

 b) Connect with executive search firms

 Many organizations rely on external sources such as executive search firms or headhunters for hiring.
-As a candidate, it would be an effective move to register yourself with such organizations.
+As a candidate, registering yourself with such organizations would be an effective move.
 Some of the top companies that you can connect with are:

 Your LinkedIn profile is a great tool to supplement your job search process.
 Developing a best-practice LinkedIn profile can help you attract recruiters and headhunters to bring you closer to your dream job.
 We strongly recommend you create an effective LinkedIn profile with a well-written summary and experience section.